Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Ministry of Justice and Solicitor General

-The Alberta Firearms Advisory Committee will:
+The Alberta Firearms Advisory Committee:

-- provide recommendations on how provincial policies can best support law-abiding gun owners while keeping Albertans safe
+- will provide recommendations on how provincial policies can best support law-abiding gun owners while keeping Albertans safe

 Todd Loewen was first elected to the Legislative Assembly of Alberta on May 5, 2015, representing the constituency of Grande Prairie-Smoky.
-Born and raised in rural Alberta, Todd owned a small outfitting business and an operational farm prior to his election.
+Born and raised in rural Alberta, MLA Loewen owned a small outfitting business and an operational farm prior to his election.
 He owns several handguns and rifles, and to this day regularly hunts deer, elk, moose and other animals.

 Rick Hanson, former chief of the Calgary Police Service, has worked more than 40 years in law enforcement in a variety of operational and administrative areas.
 He was one of the founding board members of the Calgary and Area Child Advocacy Centre and co-chaired the Calgary 2013 United Way campaign.
 He is a past president of the Canadian Association of Chiefs of Police.